 Where Can You Go In Los Angeles for Whiplash Care?

-Dr. Jeffrey Ptak of The Ptak Center for Health and Healing in Santa Monica is one of the world’s leading authorities in whiplash care.
+Dr. Jeffrey Ptak of Ptak Family Chiropractic Center in Santa Monica is one of the world’s leading authorities in whiplash care.

-For 3 decades, he has been providing relief to patients with whiplash injury, helping them through all phases of recovery.
+For nearly 4 decades, he has been providing relief to patients with whiplash injury, helping them through all phases of recovery.